Jack Bryan: Cricketing career

 Bryan was a left-handed opening batsman.
-He played for Kent's Second XI in 1914 as well as for the Club and Ground side before enlisting in the army at the start of World War I. He made his first-class cricket debut for LG Robinson's XI against the Australian Imperial Force Touring XI at Old Buckenham Hall Cricket Ground in Norfolk in May 1919 before making his Kent First XI debut towards the end of August against Lancashire at the Bat and Ball Ground in Gravesend.
+He played for Kent's Second XI in 1914 as well as for the Club and Ground team before enlisting in the army at the start of World War I. He made his first-class cricket debut for LG Robinson's XI against the Australian Imperial Force Touring XI at Old Buckenham Hall Cricket Ground in Norfolk in May 1919 before making his Kent First XI debut towards the end of August against Lancashire at the Bat and Ball Ground in Gravesend.

 He went up to Cambridge University in 1919, reading History and Maths at St John's College, graduating in 1921.
-He was not able to gain a place in the University cricket team in 1920 but did gain his cricket Blue in 1921, playing 11 first-class matches for the side.
+He was not able to gain a place in the University cricket team in 1920 but did gain his cricket Blue in 1921, playing 11 first-class matches for the team.
 Meanwhile, he had been awarded his Kent cap in 1920 and scored 553 runs for the country during the season.

 The 1921 season was Bryan's only full season of cricket as his job as a teacher prevented him playing regularly outside of the school holidays thereafter.
 He scored 1,858 runs at an average of 50.21 including five centuries, three for Cambridge and two for Kent.
 His highest score of 231 was made for Cambridge against Surrey at The Oval and in a series of eight matches he scored over 1,000 of his runs.
 He was awarded the accolade of being named as one of Wisden's five Cricketers of the Year in the 1922 edition.